Bob Eastwood

+Early life and amateur career

 Eastwood was born in Providence, Rhode Island, but spent most of his youth in north-central California.
 He started playing golf at age 4 as a result of his father being in the golf business.
 He helped his family construct Dry Creek Ranch Golf Club near Sacramento in the 1960s.

 During the 1960s, Eastwood served in the Army and was stationed in Korea.
 During this same decade he also attended San Joaquin Delta Community College and San Jose State University in San Jose, California.
-He turned pro in 1969.

-Eastwood has had a streaky career in amateur and professional golf.
 He won several amateur tournaments in the middle 1960s.

+Professional career

+In 1969, Eastwood turned pro.
+He has had a streaky career in amateur and professional golf.
 His three wins on the PGA Tour came during a 15-month period in the mid-1980s.
 Likewise, his two wins on the Champions Tour both came in the same year, 1997.
 He has also had long dry spells with no victories and few top-10 finishes.
 His best finish in a major was a T-14 at the 1987 U.S. Open.

+Personal life

 Eastwood lives in Fort Worth, Texas.
 He enjoys hunting and fishing in his spare time.